stevencurtis/SwiftCoding/HandleTimestampsFromYourBackend/README.md

 """
 ```

-If you decode this using the same technique as above
+If you decode this using the same technique as above:

 ```swift
 let decoderisoMilliseconds = JSONDecoder()